multi-generation family in close

 Upcoming Seasons Can Be Physically Taxing and Costly

-For adults, it’s important to remember that late fall and winter conditions can be taxing on the body.
+For adults, it’s important to remember that late fall and winter conditions can tax the body.
 Walking with additional clothing adds weight, especially boots and heavy coats.
 Add icy ground conditions to the mix, and it quickly tests the limits of a person’s stability.
 Falls are one of the costliest accidents in America.
-According to the American Geriatrics Society Journal, in 2015 the estimated medical costs attributable to fatal and nonfatal falls were approximately $50 billion.
-These unnecessary injuries can be expensive, cause people to miss time at work, and in some cases create serious disability.
+According to the American Geriatrics Society Journal, in 2015, the estimated medical costs attributable to fatal and nonfatal falls were approximately $50 billion.
+These unnecessary injuries can be expensive, cause people to miss time at work, and, in some cases, create serious disability.
 Falls can be prevented.

 Re-Evaluate Your Health

 Consider the management and maintenance of your property.
-Leaf and snow removal can require substantial increases in workload for those who haven’t kept up on their fitness through the year, especially when many are working from home and have limited their activity to reduce exposure to COVID-19.
+Leaf and snow removal can require substantial increases in workload for those who haven’t kept up with their fitness throughout the year, especially when many are working from home.
 It is important and valuable to re-evaluate your health year to year for all these reasons and more.
-Consider seeking a medical evaluation to assure that your body can complete the necessary workload, avoid exacerbating existing issues, and preferably prevent new problems from arising.
+Consider seeking a medical evaluation to ensure that your body can complete the necessary workload, avoid exacerbating existing issues, and preferably prevent new problems from arising.

 Enjoy the season and get moving!